Relativistic Corrections and Structure Formation in Dark Matter Superfluidity: Structure Formation

-in agreement with \cite{banerjee2020growth} when baryonic couplings are neglected, though in contrast with the structure growth predicted by the \(\Lambda\)CDM model \cite{bertschinger1998simulations, brandenberger1995formation, peacock2002introduction}.
-This result implies that structure formation is suppressed in the weak-field limit of the superfluid dark matter model when baryonic interactions are neglected.
-As shown in Fig.~\ref{fig:delta_oscillation}, this suppression is plausibly attributed to the extremely low mass of the superfluid dark matter in this regime.
-Next, we consider a relativistic extension of the first-order linear theory.
+in agreement with \cite{banerjee2020growth} when baryonic couplings are neglected, though differing from the growth predicted in \(\Lambda\)CDM \cite{bertschinger1998simulations, brandenberger1995formation, peacock2002introduction}.
+This confirms that, in the weak-field limit, structure formation is suppressed for superfluid dark matter in the absence of baryonic interactions.
+Next, we consider a relativistic extension of this first-order linear theory.